j3soon/nvidia-isaac-summary/README.md

   >
   > -- [NVIDIA Omniverse](https://www.nvidia.com/en-us/omniverse/)

   It is worth noting that Omniverse is a platform, and is not a standalone application.
 Therefore, the term `Omniverse`, should not be used to refer to a specific component, but to the entire platform.
-Technically speaking, there is no such thing as an Omniverse app/component in the entire software stack.
-For an example, [Omniverse USD Composer](https://docs.omniverse.nvidia.com/composer/latest/index.html) (formerly _Omniverse Create_) and [Omniverse USD Presenter](https://docs.omniverse.nvidia.com/presenter/latest/index.html) (formerly _Omniverse View_) are apps built upon [Omniverse Kit](https://docs.omniverse.nvidia.com/dev-guide/latest/kit-architecture.html).
-They are software components that run on the Omniverse platform.
+Technically speaking, there is no such thing as an app/component named Omniverse in the entire software stack.
+For an example, [Omniverse USD Composer](https://docs.omniverse.nvidia.com/composer/latest/index.html) (formerly _Omniverse Create_) is a template app built upon [Omniverse Kit](https://docs.omniverse.nvidia.com/dev-guide/latest/kit-architecture.html).
+It is a piece of software that run on the Omniverse platform.
 Before using any Omniverse-based applications, make sure your system meets the hardware and software [technical requirements](https://docs.omniverse.nvidia.com/materials-and-rendering/latest/common/technical-requirements.html).

 - Isaac [[link](https://developer.nvidia.com/isaac)]
   > The NVIDIA Isaac robotics platform includes a full suite of GPU-accelerated innovations in AI perception, manipulation, simulation, and software.
   >
   > -- [NVIDIA Isaac](https://developer.nvidia.com/isaac)

   Isaac stands as NVIDIA's GPU-accelerated solution for robotics, which refers to the robotics platform instead of a specific software component.
-Alongside essential tools for general AI applications (such as TensorRT, TAO Toolkit, and Triton Inference Server), NVIDIA Isaac components can be categorized into two main branches: (1) Isaac Sim (including Isaac Gym, Isaac Orbit, etc.) for simulation, which currently [requires x86 CPUs and RTX GPUs](https://docs.omniverse.nvidia.com/isaacsim/latest/installation/requirements.html) for acceleration.
+Alongside essential tools for general AI applications (such as TensorRT, TAO Toolkit, and Triton Inference Server), NVIDIA Isaac components can be categorized into two main branches: (1) Isaac Sim (including Isaac Sim, Isaac Lab, etc.) for simulation, which currently [requires x86 CPUs and RTX GPUs](https://docs.omniverse.nvidia.com/isaacsim/latest/installation/requirements.html) for acceleration.
 (2) Isaac ROS for deployment, which can run on both PCs (x86 CPUs) and on Jetson hardware (ARM CPUs).

 ### (Omniverse) Isaac Sim